-Mark Craig qualified as a vet from Liverpool University in 1985 and is a member of the Royal College of Veterinary Surgeons, the British Veterinary Association, the European Society of Veterinary Dermatology, the British Veterinary Dermatology Study Group, and the Raw Feeding Veterinary Society.
+Mark Craig qualified as a vet from Liverpool University in 1985 and is a member of the Royal College of Veterinary Surgeons, the British Veterinary Association, the British Small Animal Veterinary Association, the European Society of Veterinary Dermatology, the World Association for Veterinary Dermatology, the British Veterinary Dermatology Study Group, and the Raw Feeding Veterinary Society.
 Mark is registered on the Royal College of Veterinary Surgeons list of Advanced Veterinary Practitioners for Small Animal Dermatology.

 After 5 years in general veterinary practice, Mark spent over three years (1990 - 1993) as a Dermatology Resident at the Royal Veterinary College (RVC) in South Mimms, Hertfordshire, where he gained his Certificate in Small Animal Dermatology.
 While working at the RVC, Mark treated many cats, dogs and horses referred with problem skin disorders, along with the occasional cow, sheep, pig, llama, coatimundi, rhino and hippo!
 Since leaving the RVC in 1993, Mark has built up Re-Fur-All Referrals, a veterinary dermatology referral service in the south of England, the midlands and Wales.

-Mark is particularly interested in skin allergies in dogs and cats, and other disorders of the immune system such as auto-immune skin diseases where the immune system starts to attack the patient’s own skin.
+Mark is particularly interested in skin allergies in dogs, cats and horses, and other disorders of the immune system such as auto-immune skin diseases where the immune system starts to attack the patient’s own skin.
+He has performed intradermal allergy testing in over 2000 animals (cats, dogs and horses).
+Intradermal testing is widely regarded as the gold-standard allergy testing procedure.
 Mark recognises the importance of adopting a functional, integrative approach to investigating skin disease, preferring, where possible, to avoid powerful drug therapies and their potentially harmful side-effects.

-I see patients in Basingstoke, Binfield, Epsom, Lichfield, Merthyr Tydfil, Milton Keynes, Newbury, Oxford, Sutton Coldfield and Windsor.
+I see patients in Banbury, Basingstoke, Bicester, Binfield, Epsom, Heath and Reach (Milton Keynes), Lichfield, Merthyr Tydfil, Oxford and Tadley.
 The frequency of referral dermatology clinics varies typically between once a week and once a month.

 Initial consultations usually last about an hour and a half.
 Subsequent consultations are scheduled for between 20 and 30 minutes, longer if intradermal allergy testing is performed.
 I look forward to meeting you and your pet!